manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 The empty or "binding" operator has a *phased* precedence.
 Lexically, its precedence lies between addition and multiplication, thus during the compiler's parsing phase it produces an untyped AST reflecting this order.
-However, in the course of the compiler's type attribution phase the compiler restructures the expressions to reflect binding operator methods `prefixBind()` and `postfixBind()` declared in the operand types, during which the compiler considers the binding operator as having a precedence *equal to* multiplication.
+However, in the course of the compiler's type attribution phase the compiler restructures the AST to reflect binding operator methods `prefixBind()` and `postfixBind()` declared in the operand types, during which the compiler considers the binding operator as having a precedence *equal to* multiplication.

 To illustrate consider the following expression:
 ```java
 a b * c
 ```

-The empty operator having a precedence less than multiplication, lexically, the expression parses like this:
+The binding operator, having a lexical precedence less than multiplication, parses like this:
 ```java
 a (b * c)
 ```

 In a later stage when operand types are available the expression may restructure if:
 1. `a` and `b` have a binding relationship declared with `A.postfixBind(B)` or `B.prefixBind(A)` and
-2. the resulting `(a b)` expression implements multiplication with the type of `c`
+2. the type of the resulting `(a b)` expression implements multiplication with the type of `c`
 ```java
 (a b) * c
 ```

-For example, the expression `5kg * 2` reflects this example exactly.
+For example, the expression `5 kg * 2` reflects this example exactly.

 As you can see unit expressions demand a level of flexibility beyond that of conventional compilers such as Java's.
 But Java is flexible enough in its architecture so that Manifold can reasonably plug in to augment it with this capability.